alepulver/my-thesis/README.md

 ## TODO

+- Add popup messages for information
 - Color buttons
-- Convert super() calls to Python 3
 - Show popup if circle isn't closed
-- Add line width (or draw circles at each position)
+- Check that circle is closed or at least near
+- Workflow: 3 buttons (past, etc) then color picker, no undo

 - Save positions to file

 - Add exit button or terminate when complete
-- Check that circle is closed or at least near
-- Workflow: 3 buttons (past, etc) then color picker, no undo
-- Add popup messages for information
+- Circle detection

 - Try web version with KineticJS